 Ron- Casey, thanks for joining me today on The Digital Outdoorsman.
 Refresh me for a minute, what is a hashtag and is it a fad or here to stay?

 Casey- People are more likely to forget that # stood for "pound sign" than the fact it's use is now ubiquitous with its use in some movie or sitcom with the character saying, "oh yeah, #inyourface."
 It's here to stay.
 Using relevant hashtags with your social media posts you are cataloging your post by "topic."
 This makes it easier for the people in your potential audience you are trying to reach to find you.
 This increases your brand awareness and engagement.
+There is more information available in the Fundamentals of Digital Marketing for the Outdoor Industry.

 Best Practices for Different Platforms